sizuhe/telemetry_VoyagerOne/README.md

 # ***Voyager One***

-*These Codes describe how work our CanSat's electronics for the competition Latin American Space Challenge **(LASC)***
+These codes describe how our CanSat *VoyagerOne* electronics works.
+Made for the Latin American Space Challenge (*LASC*) competition.

-This proyect is possible by the investigation group --> **Voyager** from Universidad de Antioquia.
+This project is being developed in University of Antioquia by *Voyager* student group.

 ![Alt text](https://grupoastra.github.io/icons/voyager.png)